 You can connect up to six displays to your Mac Pro (Late 2013) using Thunderbolt, Mini DisplayPort and HDMI.
-You can use these displays when your Mac is started from OS X, or from Windows 8.1 or later using Boot Camp.
+You can use these displays when your Mac is started from macOS, or from Windows 8.1 or later using Boot Camp.

-Each display connection is part of a built-in "bus" on your Mac Pro.
-When you use more than one display with your Mac Pro, some of your displays need to be connected to specific ports.
+Each display connection is part of a built-in bus on your Mac Pro.
+When you use more than one display, some of your displays need to be connected to specific ports.
 Use the guidelines below to be sure you're connecting your displays properly.

 You can connect: